 This review is led by Andy Wellman, a Senior Reviewer at OutdoorGearLab since 2014.
 Andy is a lifelong climber with over 24 years of experience in all disciplines.
-Like most of us, his passion was kindled in the climbing gym, but soon carried him outside after beholding the mighty Diamond on Longs Peak and deciding he needed to up his game enough to climb it.
+Like most of us, his passion was kindled in the climbing gym but soon carried him outside after beholding the mighty Diamond on Longs Peak and deciding he needed to climb it.
 He has climbed large alpine routes and big walls all around the world, from Peru to Alaska to Mexico to the Alps.
 He has also spent countless days perfecting his rock craft at classic sport and traditional areas such as Eldorado Canyon, Rifle, Smith Rock, and Yosemite while authoring and publishing numerous guidebooks along the way.
-He bases himself out of Ouray, Colorado, an ice climbing mecca, but which also has great cragging and quick access to many of the West's finest destinations and most stunning mountains.
-Assisting on many of these reviews is Cam Ring, another lifelong climber and former Yosemite Search and Rescue Member.
+He bases himself out of Ouray, Colorado.
+He was assisted on many of these reviews by Jeff Dobronyi, IFMGA Mountain Guide, and Exum Mountain Guide in Jackson, WY, and Cam Ring, another lifelong climber, and former Yosemite Search and Rescue Member.

-Every pitch climbed requires a belay device, and since our testers frequently get out on the rock many times per week, belay device testing is happening continuously.
-We spend lots of time staying up to date on the newest product releases, so we can purchase them and get to work testing.
+Every pitch climbed requires a belay device, and since our testers are climbing addicts and mountain professionals, belay device testing is happening continuously.
+We stay up to date on the newest product releases, purchasing them immediately and testing them vigorously.
 Each device tested for this review was thoroughly researched before being put into use, and this often involves watching YouTube and demonstration videos to grasp the proper technique for belaying with newfangled devices.
 We then practice our techniques before hitting the crag and belaying a minimum of 30 pitches with each device (but usually way more) before publishing our findings.
 We also teach other climbers and partners how to use each device and watch them learn and belay in order to notice problems, flaws, or benefits that we may have missed.
 The result is expert tested reviews and recommendations, rather than just a listing of a product's stats that anyone can glean off the internet.

 Analysis and Test Results

-Belay devices are important pieces of climbing safety equipment but can be confusing to master.
-This is one piece of gear where learning exactly how to use it properly is crucial.
+Belay devices are important pieces of climbing safety equipment, but it can be difficult to master them all.
+Learning exactly how to use your device properly is crucial.
 Improper use of a belay device may result in death or serious injury.
 It is very important that you read and carefully follow the manufacturer's instructions.
-We encourage you to visit the manufacturer's website and make sure you have their latest documentation for your particular device, as manufacturer's recommendations sometimes change over time as new safety guidelines are developed.
-Climbing is dangerous.
-Climb at your own risk.
+We encourage you to visit the manufacturer's website and make sure you have their latest documentation for your particular device, as manufacturer recommendations sometimes change over time as new safety guidelines are developed.

-A new belay device can cost anywhere from the price of a case of beer up to the price of a new rope!
+Belay device prices range from dirt cheap to surprisingly expensive.
 The low end of the price range is populated by tube-style devices, whereas the more expensive models are the active assisted braking devices.
 If you're looking for the best value out there, we've picked out a few that we consider exceptional.
-To begin, the Black Diamond ATC XP can't be beat on price and is a solid and reliable option, although we recommend the Black Diamond ATC Guide as another great budget buy because it is far more versatile with auto-block function at only a tiny increase in cost.
-Although they are expensive, high scorers like the GriGri are a great value due to their incredible performance.
+To begin, the Black Diamond ATC XP can't be beaten on price and is a solid and reliable option, although we recommend the Black Diamond ATC Guide as another great budget buy because it is far more versatile with an auto-block function at only a tiny increase in cost.
+Although they are expensive, high scorers like the GriGri and Trango Vergo are a great value due to their incredible performance catching leader falls.

 The final consideration for this metric is the range of rope diameters that a belay device is capable of gripping.
-Ropes on the narrow side can slip through some belay devices due to there not being enough friction if the design doesn't take narrow ropes into consideration.
+Ropes on the narrow side can slip through some belay devices that don't take narrow ropes into consideration.
 As the quality of rope manufacturing has increased, climbers are far more frequently using thinner ropes, with 8.9mm-9.2mm being much more common, and 9.5mm now being considered a reasonably fat "workhorse."
 The thinnest single ropes on the market today are only 8.5mm, so having a belay device that can handle these thin ropes certainly adds value.
 On the upper end of the scale, ropes over 9.8mm (especially ones that are a bit worn and fuzzy) create extra friction that can make it hard to force them through a belay device quickly and easily.
 As more and more climbers transition to thinner ropes, this is becoming slightly less of an issue, but once again, added versatility in regard to rope sizes only increases the value of a belay device.

-The standard tube-style devices, like the Black Diamond ATC models and the Petzl Verso and Reverso, are what scored the lowest compared to the rest of the field.
+The standard tube-style devices, like the Black Diamond ATC models, the DMM Pivot, and the Petzl Verso and Reverso, scored the lowest compared to the rest of the field.
 These devices require substantial strength on the brake hand when catching a fall and continued lock-off when top rope belaying or belay your second.

 Catching a falling climber is only half the duty of a belay device; getting that climber safely back to the ground is the other.
 That's where lowering and rappelling come in.
 Some of the devices we tested began with an automatic advantage in this category — the ability to rappel two strands.
-Those models are the ATC XP, ATC Guide, Verso, Reverso, and Giga and Mega Juls.
-Shoppers should recognize that none of the active assisted locking devices can rappel a doubled rope, nor can the passive ClickUp+, Black Diamond ATC Pilot, or Mammut Smart 2.0.
+Those models are the ATC XP, ATC Guide, Verso, Reverso, DMM Pivot, and Edelrid Giga and Mega Juls.
+Shoppers should recognize that none of the active ABDs can rappel on two strands of rope, nor can the passive ClickUp+, Black Diamond ATC Pilot, or Mammut Smart 2.0.
 Consider these models only for single-pitch routes or multi-pitches in combination with a two-strand device.

-The difference in lowering/rappelling scores comes down to the smoothness of the action and the range it is good for.
-We saw the most consistently good performance from the tube devices, as well as the Wild Country Revo.
+The difference in lowering performance comes down to the smoothness of the action and the range it is good for.
+We saw the most consistent lowering performance from the tube devices, as well as the Wild Country Revo.
 Although the assisted braking models all provide the ability to lock the device and rest hands-free, they often exhibit narrow ranges and jerkiness when lowering.